 Railroad, utilities, and trucking stocks are seeing more moderate weakness, while modest strength is visible among computer hardware, internet, and pharmaceutical stocks.

 Among individual stocks, Supervalu (SVU) is moving notably higher after the supermarket operator reported better than expected adjusted fourth quarter earnings and forecast full-year earnings above analyst estimates.
 Shares of Supervalu are up by 12.2 percent.

 On the other hand, shares of ViroPharma (VPHM) have come under pressure on news of the FDA's approval of generic versions of the company's drug Vancocin.
 ViroPharma is down by 19.4 percent in early trading.

-In overseas trading, stock markets across the Asia-Pacific region turned in a mixed performance on Monday.
-While Japan's Nikkei 225 Index edged down by 0.1 percent, Australia's All Ordinaries Index crept up by 0.2 percent.
+In overseas trading, stock markets across the Asia-Pacific region turned in a mixed performance on Tuesday.
+While Japan's Nikkei 225 Index edged down by 0.1 percent, China's Shanghai Composite Index advanced by 0.9 percent.

-In the bond market, treasuries are turning in lackluster performance along with stocks.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, is down by less than a basis point at 1.644 percent.
+In the bond market, treasuries are seeing modest strength, extending a recent upward move.
+As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 1.1 basis points at 2.026 percent.

 by RTT Staff Writer